 A written contract should specify job title, salary, work hours, benefits and any other agreements between employer and employee.
 It may also outline procedures for protecting both parties in case of any disputes that arise.

-How is minimum wage determined?
+How is minimum wage determined in Rwanda?

 The daily minimum wage is 100 RWF as determined by a national law passed in 1973.
 However, in practice, employees earn a much higher wage because each professional category and industry has a set wage that is determined under a collective labor agreement.

-What are the regulations around termination?
+What are the regulations around termination in Rwanda?

 Employers are allowed to enforce a probation period of up to six months.
 No notice of termination is required during the probationary period.